 Currently, the middle basin well is intermittently pumped to the production well site in an attempt to maintain water levels until the new well field located on the SE24-5-27W can be put into operation.
 KGS Group determined that pumping from all three basins will not be sustainable to meet Melita demands and recommended developing the new well site.
-At this point the new well field is still not in operation as all attempts to remove the iron bacteria from it have failed.
+At this point the new east well field is still not in operation as all attempts to remove the iron bacteria from it have failed.
+More testing and engineering have come up with a plan to drill two new smaller diameter wells in the same location, that will meet future demands and allow the operation of both RO units at the same time.
+At the end of 2017 both new wells were drilled and they should be operational February 2018.

-The updated graph on page 11 shows ground water levels at various points at and around the original wells.
+The updated graph on page 11 shows ground water levels at various points at and around the new wells.